ewald1976/dracoon-pyclient/README.md

 # Dracoon Pyclient

-Python-Tool für die Dracoon API mit Console-Interface.
+Python tool for the Dracoon API with console interface.

-## Module
+## Modules

-- **User zu Gruppe hinzufügen** - Massenoperation zum Hinzufügen von Usern zu Gruppen
-- **Room Admin Report** - Zeigt an wo ein User letzter Raum Admin ist.
-Raum kann dann direkt gelöscht werden.
+- **Add Users to Group** - Bulk operation to add users to groups
+- **Room Admin Report** - Shows where a user is the last room admin.
+Room can then be deleted directly.
+- **List Group Members** - Lists all members of a group and optionally exports as CSV

 ## Installation